1

 Disadvantages of Capsules

-1) The capsules which contain liquid fills, potential stability problems may be arises.
+1) The capsules that contain liquid fills may have potential stability problems.

 2) There is specialized manufacturing equipment required in capsule formulations.